Skip to Content

 What AI Can Realistically Contribute

-What AI cannot do is worth understanding clearly.
+What AI cannot do is equally important.
 It cannot observe property condition firsthand.
 It cannot detect workmanship quality, layout flow, or functional limitations by visiting the site.
 It cannot interpret a neighborhood the way an experienced professional can.
 And it has no history in the courts, which means it lacks the legal and professional verification that human appraisal work has built over decades.

 AI is a helpful tool that will make the process faster.
 It is not capable of replacing the professional at the center of the valuation.